atomicadi/atomicadi.github.io/README.md

 &nbsp;&nbsp;Previously, during my M.Sc., with the help of my lab seniors, I developed a strong mindset to persist and stay focused on the same problem despite repeated failures.
 As a challenging profession, research has helped me learn to work in a team, think about problems from new perspectives, and approach them systematically.
 With these capabilities, I aim to explore the vast quantum world further and deepen my understanding in this exciting field of theoretical chemistry.<br><br>

-&nbsp;Thank you for visiting my website.
+&nbsp;So, I am Aditya— a quantum and programming enthusiast— and thank you for visiting my website.
 A brief overview of my education, research work, life, and hobbies is given below:<br><br>
 </p>

 ## Education